 I was humming my favourite Duran Duran tune as I walked the deserted corridor of the Auror Offices.
 "You're awfully chipper today," said a voice I usually dreaded.

 I stopped to peer into the cubicle of the witch known as Harriet the Spy.
 "Wotcher, Harriet.
 Why are you here on a Saturday?
 You pull duty?"

 "No. I came in to see if my inbox received anything after I left yesterday.
 I prefer my box to be cleared at all times."
 She held a piece of parchment clutched to her chest, staring at me warily.

 "Wow, that's impressive," I said sincerely.
 Her dedication was anal, yet strangely admirable.
-I smiled.
-"Did you get your hair cut?
+I asked, "Did you get your hair cut?
 It suits you."
-It would've looked better coloured, because mousey brown flatters no one in my opinion, but the shorter hairstyle was an improvement.
+Honestly, it would've looked better coloured, because mousey brown flattered no one in my opinion, but the shorter hairstyle was an improvement.

 "Oh, yes, thank you," she said, acting flustered by the compliment.